Collection of short message cards posted online

 Q:

-As part of nutritional management, we use large, medium, and small portions as appropriate, so could you please be mindful of serving the food according to the prescribed amounts?
+We use small, medium, and large portions as part of our nutritional management, so could you please be more mindful of serving portions according to the standard amounts?

 A: